janluke/cloup/CONTRIBUTING.rst

    * - Command
      - Purpose
    * - ``task check``
+     - Lint the code and check its formatting style.
+   * - ``task fix``
+     - Lint in fix mode and format the code.
+   * - ``task lint [-- --fix]``
+     - Lint the code with Ruff, optionally fixing violations.
+   * - ``task format``
-     - Lint the package, tests, and examples with Ruff.
+     - Format the code with Ruff.
    * - ``task typing``
-     - Type-check the package, tests, and examples in the development environment.
+     - Type-check the code in the development environment.
    * - ``task typing:all``
      - Type-check in every Python and Click compatibility environment.